India weighs plan to slash Pakistan water supply with new Indus river project

 The Indian ministries responsible for water and foreign affairs, as well as Modi's office, did not respond to Reuters' questions.
 Indian hydropower giant NHPC, which operates many projects in the Indus system, also did not respond to an email seeking comment.

 Modi said in a fiery speech this week that "water and blood cannot flow together," though he didn't refer to the treaty.
-Indian foreign ministry spokesperson Randhir Jaiswal told reporters Tuesday that India "will keep the treaty in abeyance until Pakistan credibly and irrevocably abjures its support for cross-border terrorism".
+Water minister CR Paatil told a media event Friday that his ministry would "implement what Prime Minister Modi says" and "try to ensure that not a drop of water goes out."

 The water and foreign ministries of Pakistan did not respond to requests for comment.
 Foreign Minister Ishaq Dar told lawmakers this week that the government had written to India arguing that suspending the treaty was unlawful and that Islamabad regarded it as remaining in force.